HardenedBSD/gitlab-wiki/Secure-Binary-Update-Mechanism.md

 ### Goal 3 - Scalability

 This goal is relatively easy to achieve.
 Given that only a single tarball is produced, the tarball can be distributed across many nodes.
+To distribute version information to users regarding updates, several options will be investigated: propigation through DNS TXT records, HTTP RESTful API.
+As of 17 Dec 2015 08:43 EST, a decision has not been made as to which option will be used.

+#### Option 1 - DNS

 DNS TXT records will be used to distribute version information.
+This allows for bandwidth relief by using existing massively-distributed systems.
+It also allows us to somewhat stagger updates due to DNS record caching.
+The drawback to this could be an attacker having control over DNS records preventing a user from applying updates.
+However, if an attacker can control a client's DNS results, the client has much bigger problems to solve.

 The TXT record will be pipe-delimited.
 Different TXT records will exist for -CURRENT, 10-STABLE, etc. Example TXT record names: amd64.current.updater.hardenedbsd.org, amd64.10stable.updater.hardenedbsd.org.

 Current TXT record fields:

 1. Timestamp
 1. Build version number
 1. Git object hash

+#### Option 2 - HTTP RESTful API

+The RESTful API would need to return the same information as the DNS TXT record, preferably in a machine-parseable format.
+This would cause a burden on mirrors and third-party update providers as they would need to support the same API.
+It could also cause bandwidth issues if clients check multiple times per day.

 ### Goal 4 - Easy Maintenance